Community-Based Research Symposium: Addressing Environmental & Public Health Challenges

 About the Symposium

 Community-based research is essential for understanding and addressing challenges that reflect real community needs.
 For example, rapid urban growth and increasing weather extremes are already straining communities, and these pressures are expected to intensify in the years ahead.
-This in-person symposium will convene researchers, community members, and interested stakeholders to explore the opportunities and benefits of Community-based research in Texas and beyond.
+This in-person symposium will bring together university researchers and students, community organizations and members, government entities, industry representatives, and other interested stakeholders to explore the opportunities and benefits of Community-based research in Texas and beyond.

 Goals

-- Share and promote best practices for community-based research
+- Share and promote best practices, lessons learned, and resources for community-based research

 - Foster networking, collaborations, and new research opportunities